conda-forge/clangdev-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `clangdev` can be installed with:
+Once the `conda-forge` channel has been enabled, `clangdev, python-clang` can be installed with:

 ```
-conda install clangdev
+conda install clangdev python-clang
 ```

 It is possible to list all of the versions of `clangdev` available on your platform with: